aedobbyn/postal/README.md

 #> Grabbing origin ZIP 271
 #> Recieved 994 destination ZIPs for 8 zones.
 #> No zones found for the 271 to 867 pair.
-#> Only 3 characters can be sent to the API.
-Zip 8281828459 will be requested as 828.
 #> Warning in prep_zip(., verbose = verbose): Zip can be at most 5 characters.
 #> Trimming 8281828459 to 82818.
+#> Only 3-character origin zips can be sent to the API.
+Zip 82818 will be requested as 828.
 #> Grabbing origin ZIP 828
 #> Recieved 994 destination ZIPs for 8 zones.
-#> Only 3 characters can be sent to the API.
-Zip 045235 will be requested as 045.
+#> Only 3-character origin zips can be sent to the API.
+Zip 04523 will be requested as 045.
-#> Warning in prep_zip(., verbose = verbose): Zip can be at most 5 characters.
-#> Trimming 045235 to 04523.
 #> Grabbing origin ZIP 045
 #> Recieved 994 destination ZIPs for 8 zones.
 #> # A tibble: 2 x 3